The Aldrich Contemporary Art Museum

 Ortman invites participants to read, touch, and play her scores.
 Participants are welcome to borrow a Box to bring home or interact with it inside the Museum’s Studio.

-Aldrich Box: Transonic Homes will be available for loan from the Museum’s Front Desk starting on Sunday, June 4, 2023.
+Aldrich Box: Transonic Homes will be on view starting on Wednesday, September 20, 2023 and available for loan from the Museum’s Front Desk starting on Sunday, October 1, 2023.

-In conjunction with the Aldrich Box: Transonic Homes, the Museum will present a live solo performance by Ortman at The Aldrich on Saturday, September 23rd at 6:30pm.
-Learn more here.
+In conjunction with the Aldrich Box: Transonic Homes, the Museum presented a live solo performance by Ortman at The Aldrich on Saturday, September 23, 2023 at 6:30 pm.

 Notes from Ortman:

-"Piece 1 is my first live performance after COVID-19 struck the world at Socrates Sculpture Park in 2020.
+"Violin ‘Eugene’ contains “Because Once You Enter My House It Becomes Our House” - my first live performance after COVID-19 at Socrates Sculpture Park in New York City in 2020.

 Artist Bio